The Jaap Bakema Study Centre facilitates research by, and in collaboration with, other cultural and academic institutions.

 Het Nieuwe Instituut is a partner within the NWO The Critical Visitor project that investigates how heritage institutions can bring about new forms of inclusiveness and accessibility through their organisation, collections and exhibition policy.
 The five-year research project is being conducted by a consortium of fifteen cultural and scientific institutions.

-Communities of Tacit Knowledge: Architecture and its Ways of Knowing, or TACK, is an Innovative Training Network, as part of the Marie Sklodowska-Curie Actions within the European Framework Program Horizon 2020.
-It trains young researchers in understanding the specific knowledge that architects use when designing buildings and cities.
-TACK gathers ten major academic institutions, three leading cultural architectural institutions as well as nine distinguished architecture design offices.
-Collaboratively these partners offer an innovative PhD training program on the nature of tacit knowledge in architecture, resulting in ten parallel PhD projects.
+Communities of Tacit Knowledge: Architecture and its Ways of Knowing, or simply TACK, is an Innovative Training Network as part of the Marie Sklodowska-Curie Actions within the European Horizon 2020 Framework Programme.
+This international research project aims to gain a better understanding of the often implicit experiential knowledge which architects draw on when designing buildings and cities.
+TACK is formed by ten European academic institutions, three leading cultural institutions for architecture, and nine leading architectural firms.
+These partners jointly offer an innovative PhD training programme in the field of tacit knowledge in architecture, resulting in ten parallel PhD projects.